By Sonia Lelii

 EMC claims IT departments will benefit from Panorama because they don't have to migrate files -- they can be accessed from existing storage.
 Panorama also includes AES 256-bit encryption for data at rest and in motion, as well as secure credentials on mobile devices.

-Rob Koplowitz, vice president and principal analyst for application development and delivery professionals at Forrester Research, said Syncplicity's goal is to expand access to files without sacrificing security.
+Rob Koplowitz, vice president and principal analyst for application development and delivery professionals at Forrester Research, said Syncplicity by Axway's goal is to expand access to files without sacrificing security.